JS Parker

 Recent Works

-Structure and Form is exhibition of powerful works including three of Parker’s rare Cross paintings; alongside major oils on canvas, and dramatic works on paper from the sought-after Black and White tar-and-oil paint series From the Road.
+Structure and Form in 2023 was an exhibition of powerful works including three of Parker’s rare Cross paintings; alongside major oils on canvas, and dramatic works on paper from the sought-after Black and White tar-and-oil paint series From the Road.
 There were only four Cross shaped paintings, after the initial Tau Cross;

 Parker said in 2002, of the Cross forms: ‘as a shape it’s an archetypal symbol, it immediately grabs your attention because it is a part of our history that we react to crosses, because of religious influence.
 It does use a holy symbol, but putting a feeling of the landscape inside it, so they are crosses of the fields, or of the weather.
 I was interested in the idea of a shaped canvas, a crossroads, intersection, or station.’